realchonk/accounthing/README.md

 after the installation, it is named `accounthing.conf` and typically resides in the `${prefix}/etc` directory.

 ## Installation
-Issue `./install.sh -h` for installation instructions.
+You don't have to install this project, to use it, but if you want to issue `./install.sh -h` for installation instructions.

 ### Dependencies
 - bash